-To date, there are 2.1 million Android apps Google Play and 1.8 million iOS apps available on the Apple App Store.
+To date, there are 2.1 million Android apps on the Google Play Store and 1.8 million iOS apps available on the Apple App Store.
 If your app is one of them, you need a streamlined way to advertise across Google Ads’ various properties if you want to succeed.
-That’s where app campaigns—launched in 2015 as Google Universal App Campaigns and now rebranded to Google App Campaigns—come in.
+That’s where a Google App Campaign—launched in 2015 as Google Universal App Campaign and now rebranded to Google App Campaigns—come in.

 A Google Ads app campaign is an automated campaign type that enables you to drive both installs and in-app conversion actions.
 An app campaign connects you to users across Google Search, Google Play, Google Display Network, YouTube, and AdMob.

 Once you’ve submitted a couple of lines of ad copy, some creative assets, a campaign objective, a budget, and a bid, Google Ads automatically generates your ads and caters to them according to the network.
 As time goes on, Google Ads identifies which copy and visual combinations drive the best results and prioritizes those over others.

 When selecting an objective for your app campaign, which will dictate Google Ads bidding and audience targeting, you have two options: